-Before I share a few new ideas for you to try, let me offer a couple of tips.
+Before we share a few new ideas for you to try, let us offer a couple of tips.

 Take 1 pint of either Nino’s Firehouse Sirloin Beef or White Bean & Chicken Chili, and add ½ lb of Shredded Monterey Jack/Cheddar Cheese, ½ cup of sour cream and a slash of beer to make a fabulous chili dip.